Cavities in Wheaton, IL

 Wheaton Prairie Dental

-Wheaton Prairie Dental is a modern dental clinic, specialized in diagnostics and treatment of dental and oral disorders.
-We offer comprehensive services from all fields of dentistry.
-In addition to high-end dental equipment, all services are provided in a comfortable, luxury environment.
+Wheaton Prairie Dental is your family dental clinic, specialized in diagnoistics and treatment of dental and oral disorders.
+We offer comprehensive services from all fields of dentistry in a friendly and comfortable environment.

 Monday8:00 am - 4:00 pm